to Clay. 7th Grade

 GRADE 8 HAND BUILT PROJECTS

-a fast and very "Artsy" approach to clay design.
-Hand built pottery
+is a fast and very "Artsy" approach to clay design.
+Hand built

-is crafted with a minimum amount of effort and handling and does not
+pottery is crafted with a minimum amount of effort and handling and

-take the hours and hours of practice to gain the skills that wheel
+does not take the hours and hours of practice to gain the skills

-pottery requires for only the basic forms.
-Slabs about .5
+that wheel pottery requires for only the basic forms.
+Slabs about

-inch, can be rolled out, cut to shape then decorated with patterns
+.5 inch, can be rolled out, cut to shape then decorated

-made by stamps, applicque or incising and finally cutting out
+with patterns made by stamps, applicque or incising and finally

-the clay sections and assembling them carefully.
-Slabs are joined with
+cutting out the clay sections and assembling them carefully.
+Slabs are